jasonsong93/custom-data-structures/README.md

 # Data Structures and Algorithms Learning

-This repository documents my learning and implementation of data structures and algorithms using C++ and C#.
+This repository documents my learning and implementation of data structures and algorithms using C#.

+Note that the book I will be referencing is only in C++.

 ## Reference